GunjasSingh/Pix2Pic-cGAN-Keras/README.md

 - Upload the folder **Pix2Pix-cGAN-Keras** on your google drive -The google drive link for the whole folder:
   -https://drive.google.com/drive/folders/1WKSymZRCmlTAOFgQN7zh-uVOO672k8mx?usp=sharing
+- Only **Assets** folder is uploaded on github.
+The rest is available on the google drive link
 - The directory should look like
   - **Assets** folder: **/content/drive/My Drive/Pix2Pix-cGAN-Keras/Assets**
   - **models** folder: **/content/drive/My Drive/Pix2Pix-cGAN-Keras/models**